camunda/camunda-docs-manual/content/reference/bpmn20/tasks/script-task.md

 By setting the property `autoStoreScriptVariables` to `true` in the process engine configuration, the process engine will automatically store all _global_ script variables as process variables.
 This was the default behavior in Camunda BPM 7.0 and 7.1 but it only reliably works for the Groovy scripting language (see the [Set autoStoreScriptVariables][autostore-variables] section of the [Migration Guide]({{< relref "update/index.md" >}}) for more information).

-In order to use this feature, you have to
+To use this feature, you have to

-* set `autoStoreScriptVariables` to `true` in the process engine configuration,
+* set `autoStoreScriptVariables` to `true` in the process engine configuration
 * prefix all script variables that should not be stored as script variables using the `def` keyword: `def sum = 0`.
 In this case the variable `sum` will not be stored as process variable.

 {{< note title="Groovy-Support only" class="info" >}}
 The configuration flag <code>autoStoreScriptVariables</code> is only supported for Groovy Script Tasks.
-If enabled for other script languages is not guaranteed which variables will be exported by the script engine.
-For example Ruby will not export any of the script variables at all.
+If enabled for other script languages, it is not guaranteed which variables will be exported by the script engine.
+For example, Ruby will not export any of the script variables at all.
 {{< /note >}}

 Note: the following names are reserved and cannot be used as variable names: